jayprojects/ArticleArchiver/README.md

 ===================
 A demo is available here
 http://syskite.com/demos/aa.php

-the php demo page is just a web client.
+The php demo page is just an example web client.
 The actual application runs as executable at the backend.

 Library Dependencies